 Military Aircraft Preservation Society (MAPS) Air Museum

-The Military Aircraft Preservation Society (MAPS) Air Museum located in North Canton, Ohio, and abuts the Akron/Canton Airport.
+The Military Aircraft Preservation Society (MAPS) Air Museum, located in North Canton, Ohio, abuts the Akron/Canton Airport.
 The Museum, founded in 1990, is housed in an old National Guard building.
 Next year they will celebrate their 30th anniversary.
 I had the pleasure of speaking with both Kim Koveski, the executive director since 2011, and Reed Kimball, the present education director.
 Both are veterans and dedicated to their positions.

 Restoration